 “What does it mean to be human?”

-BSG takes itself very seriously.
+BSG is a show that takes itself very seriously.

 Brows are furrowed.
-Stiff upper lips are maintained.
+Stiff upper lips are maintained!
 And dire messages are growled dramatically into PA systems.

-Still, I think BSG's (many) strengths easily outweigh its shortcomings.
+Even still, I think BSG's (many) strengths easily outweigh its shortcomings.

-Why is the series so good?
+Why is this series so good?

-- Enduring themes, smart writing
+- Timeless themes, smart writing

 - Strong acting, good characters

-- Production value (on a budget)
+- Decent production value (on a budget)

-The show appears to be set in the future, but we learn that it has actually taken place in our past.
-There are recurring tensions between individual choice and cosmic destiny.
-In the finale, a stubborn character (Lee Adama) reflects:
+The show appears to be set in our future, but it has actually taken place in our past.
+One of the big themes is the ongoing tension between individual choice and agency and a recurring cosmic destiny.

 If there’s one thing we should have learned, it’s that our brains have always outraced our hearts.

 - Should a sentient AI have rights or free-will?